RaymonStephanie/project-documents/project-questionnare.md

 # Game Design Document

-Write the title of your project.
+## Write the title of your project.

-To Code is A Crime
+> To Code is A Crime

-What is the goal of the game?
+## What is the goal of the game?

+> To create a sense of respect for developers amongst people, and demonstrate the hard work of a developer behind any webapp/website/app/os/anything.

-Write a brief story of your game?
+## Write a brief story of your game?

+> A boy is continuosly being mocked and taunted by his classmates and parents for being a developer and they try to sabotage his devices.
+The boy, knowing this, tries to save all his devices.
+The ideology of my game was inspired by Among Us, another tactical game which requires logical thinking.

-Which are the playing characters of this game?
+## Which are the playing characters of this game?

-Playing characters are the ones which respond to the user based on the input from the user Cars, monkeys, dinos, wizards etc, are the playing characters in the game.
+> The playing charecters are 8 users, including one player and 8 impostors.

-Which are the Non Playing Characters of this game?
+## Which are the Non Playing Characters of this game?

-Non Playing characters are the ones which don't have an action or a behaviour when the user interacts with the game.
+> The non playing characters are the background, map, and other hurdles, including devices, which have to be found/sabotaged in order to end the game.
-Hurdles, stones, bananas, coins, etc are non playing characters in the game.

-Draw your imagination of this game.
+## Draw your imagination of this game.
 What does this game look like?
-Draw the game either on your computer or on paper,
-Add images of scenes of the game to show each of the playing and non-playing characters at least once.

-How do you plan to make your game engaging?
+## How do you plan to make your game engaging?

+> I plan to add user-mechanics to make the game engaging, along with a timer and some obstacles.